 Those who argue this way have not read his book or they outrightly don’t love the man.

-They also are people from positions of privilege in that, Jaamogi, who wanted the best for all, stood in the way of their grandfathers’ primitive accumulation of wealth which they still enjoy to this day.
+They also are people from positions of privilege in that, Jaramogi, who wanted the best for all, stood in the way of their grandfathers’ primitive accumulation of wealth which they still enjoy today.

 At some point in 2015, I called out activist Boniface Mwangi for holding a public exhibition near the National Archives in Nairobi for not including the pictures and short history of Jaramogi Oginga Odinga.

-Indeed, what Mr Mwangi was doing was to brush aside, black the story of one of Kenya’s most important politician in history.
-He was carefully following in the government of Kenya agenda; perhaps even US funders agenda.
+Indeed, what Mr Mwangi was doing was brushing aside and blacking the story of one of Kenya’s most important politicians in history.
+He was carefully following the government of Kenya’s agenda; perhaps even US funders’ agenda.

 ‘The agenda must agend’

 Jaramogi was what you would equate with none.